 Air fryer canned green beans is a delicious and simple side dish perfect for any meal.
 Add flavor and color to your plate with this frugal recipe.

-My air fryer gets a lot of action, and we've cooked everything from Frozen Mozzarella Sticks to a Club Sandwich, and even a pumpkin pie!
+My air fryer gets a lot of action, and we've cooked everything from Frozen Mozzarella Sticks to an Air Fryer Club Sandwich, and even a pumpkin pie!
 So why not canned veggies?
+I've made Air Fryer Canned Corn and now green beans too.

 Jump to: